quicwg/base-drafts/draft-ietf-quic-transport.md

 Reserved Bits:

 : Two bits (those with a mask of 0x0c) of byte 0 are reserved across multiple packet types.
-These bits are protected using header protection (see Section 5.4 of {{QUIC-TLS}}).
+These bits are protected using header protection; see Section 5.4 of {{QUIC-TLS}}.
 The value included prior to protection MUST be set to 0.
   An endpoint MUST treat receipt of a packet that has a non-zero value for these bits, after removing both packet and header protection, as a connection error of type PROTOCOL_VIOLATION.
-Discarding such a packet after only removing header protection can expose the endpoint to attacks (see Section 9.3 of
+Discarding such a packet after only removing header protection can expose the endpoint to attacks; see Section 9.3 of
-  {{QUIC-TLS}}).
+  {{QUIC-TLS}}.

 Packet Number Length: